mobajemu-msft/groove-api-documentation/Main/Using the Groove RESTful Services/User Authentication.md

 ## Token flow
 The easiest authentication flow is the token flow.
-This flow is useful for quickly obtaining an access token to use the OneDrive API in an interactive fashion.
+This flow is useful for quickly obtaining an access token to use the Groove API in an interactive fashion.
 This flow does not provide a refresh token, so it can't be used for long term access to the Groove API.

-TODO: update the images

 ![Token Flow Diagram](../site-images/msa-implicit-grant-flow.png)